Consumer Reports recently answered a question that we’ve had for years – what’s the best mattress to sleep cool?

 As Purple states on their website: Most mattresses don’t breathe.
 Memory foam, latex, even foam with “cooling” gel beads are hot because there is no place for air to flow.

-These materials are either completely solid or have very small airways that allow for little ventilation.
+Other materials are either completely solid or have very small airways that allow for little ventilation.
+Air doesn’t sleep hot (but may be uncomfortable in other ways).

 How The Beds Were Tested